speudusa/csharp-web-development-wiki/Lesson-5-(Unit-Testing).md

 ## Announcements

-1. The class 6 prep work should be active by the end of class
+### Part-Time Students
 1. Graded Assignment #2 is open and students will now know how to set up the scaffolding for the testing portion of the assignment

+### Full-Time Students
+* Welcome to Day 8!
+* Assignment 1 due by end of today.
+* Lesson 5
+* Leave time in studio to introduce Assignment 2.
+* Assignment 2 due end of Day 14.
+* Scheduled work days for Assignment 2:
+   * Days 10, 11, 12, 13

 ## Large Group Time (Instructor)